 If you’ve decided to purchase a ductless heat pump, you’ve decided to live comfortably with a quiet, energy-efficient heating and cooling system.

-When looking to improve your heating and cooling in Salem, Oregon, it is more than just throwing money in the direction of the nearest salesperson.
+When looking to improve your heating and cooling in Oregon, it is more than just throwing money in the direction of the nearest salesperson.
 It’s essential to understand how a ductless heat pump operates to determine if it’s the best fit for you and your home.

 Ductless Heat Pump Basics